Overview

 Employment requirements

-A university degree or college diploma in interior design is usually required.
+A college certificate or diploma in interior decoration is usually required.

 Certification requirements